asia-codeing/homework-1/README.md

 # Things apply on the code:
 * HTML Semantic Elements :
-<article>	Defines independent, self-contained content.
+'<article>'	Defines independent, self-contained content.
-<aside>	    Defines content aside from the page content.
+'<aside>'	    Defines content aside from the page content.
-<figure>	Specifies self-contained content, like illustrations, diagrams,
+'<figure>'	Specifies self-contained content, like illustrations, diagrams,
             photos,code listings, etc.
-<footer>	Defines a footer for a document or section.
+'<footer>'	Defines a footer for a document or section.
-<header>	Specifies a header for a document or section.
+'<header>'	Specifies a header for a document or section.
-<main>  	Specifies the main content of a document.
+'<main>'  	Specifies the main content of a document.
-<nav>	    Defines navigation links.
+'<nav>'	    Defines navigation links.
-<section>	Defines a section in a document.
+'<section>'	Defines a section in a document.

 * Clean And Optimized CSS